Nothing but net basketball rules

 UNIFORMS: The league provides a numbered jersey shirt with NBN logo for all players to wear as the official uniform for all games.
 Uniform shirts are to be worn “as designed”.
 Uniform must not be modified.
 No writing on the shirt and no cutting of the material is allowed.
 If a modification has been made to the uniform, the player will not be allowed to play in that modified shirt and must purchase a replacement of the same color, at the player’s cost.
 By NFHS rules, a uniform violation (technical foul) may be issued at the discretion of the officials for a modified uniform.

 PLAYING TIME: All players in each age division must play in at least two full quarters of each game and must appear in both halves of that game.
 No player may play more than (3) three quarters of a game.
 Accounting for playing time is done by each coach and done on an honor basis.
 A major, NBN League emphasis is playing time for all players.
 If a player shows up after the end of the first half, a coach is only required to play that player one full quarter of the remaining game time.
 If a team has six or fewer players at a game, the playing time limits cannot not apply.
-But a team of six should balance playing time as equitable as possible.
+But a team of six players must have each player sit out, at minimum, a total of 4 minutes.
 COACHING: All coaches are volunteers and must emphasize good sportsmanship at all times.
 Any coach who consistently harasses referees or shows inappropriate behavior towards the players/referees will be removed from the league.
 There will be no appeal process.
 Each coach is required to sign a NBN coach’s code of conduct form prior to the start of the season.
 During a game, each team is allowed only (1) coach and (1) assistant coach on the sidelines.
 During a game, only one coach is allowed to stand in the coach’s box and the other coach must remain seated on the bench with the players.
 (NFHS rules)Head coaches are responsible for the behavior of assistant coach(es), players, and their team’s spectators.
 As such, coaches should set the expectations with players and parents at the beginning of the season in terms of good sportsmanship and a safe and positive community environment.
 FORFEITS: Teams not showing up within ten minutes of their game time, or within 10 minutes of the end of the game prior to theirs, whichever is later, will forfeit their game.
 A team may NOT start a game with less than FOUR players.
 However, if a team starts a game with four players and no other players show up and one of those players foul out, a team cannot finish the game with only three players.
 TIME OUTS: Each team receives four, 45-second timeouts per game, plus one for each overtime period.
 Timeouts may be used at any time during the game and unused timeouts carry over into overtime.
 PRESSING: For the 6-8 Yr. old division, full court pressing is only allowed in the last 60 seconds of the game.
 If a team is ahead by 6 or more points in the last 60 seconds of the game, that team may not press.
 All other times NO defense is allowed outside the 3 Point line.

 9-11-year-old divisions, backcourt pressing will only be allowed in the last two minutes of the game.
 All other times, a team cannot press beyond the half court line.
 If a team is ahead by 10 or more points in the last two minutes, that team may not press.